Assault Defense Attorney

 2nd Degree Assault Charges

 Although considered a misdemeanor in South Carolina, 2nd degree assault is more serious than you might expect.
 This involves physical harm that requires medical care.
+It also includes non-consensual touching of private parts.
 If convicted, you could be sentenced to up to 3 years in jail.

 The least serious of assault charges in commonly known as simple assault.
 This is a misdemeanor with a maximum sentence of 30 days in which physical contact was made or an attempt to hurt someone happened.
 This is generally tried in Municipal or Magistrate’s court.